 Of course, what doesn’t kill you makes you stronger.
 It means that the challenges we have described above shouldn’t scare you.
 The more you know about them, the better prepared you are, and the more confident you are.
 You should also know that there are various hiring approaches you may choose from.
 They have their advantages and disadvantages, and it is impossible to say that one is better than the others.
 However, it is possible to define the best option according to your start position and hire remote developers for your startup that meets all your expectations.
 Let’s see what your perfect match is!

 It is the most traditional approach that different companies have been using for centuries.
 Hiring full time developers is solid and powerful, but we can’t say for sure that this approach works for new startups.
 Analyze it from different angles, and you’ll understand whether this strategy is what you’re looking for.

 Building an in-house team, you:

 - Hire developers for your startup who are looking for stable work.
-You may share common goals and build the product together.
+You may share common goals and build the platform together.

 - Develop your global culture and make the whole team a representative of your future brand.

 - Don’t worry about communication since you’re working from one place.

 - Interact with people who have in-depth project knowledge, as they work on it every day and intently focus on its development.